 Evaluating Contractors' Roofing Quotes

 Comparing contractor quotes is an important step to your roofing repair and replacement process.
 A recent Modernize survey revealed 63 percent of homeowners compare three to four contractor estimates ahead of a home improvement project.
+This gives homeowners the best chance of finding the best price, which we know is one of the most stressful aspects of roof replacements.
 Evaluating multiple roof replacement quotes helps homeowners scope their budget and encourages contractors to be competitive with their pricing.
-It’s important to understand your project estimates and why quotes may differ from each other.
+This article covers why it’s important to understand your project estimates and why quotes may differ from each other.
+It’s the fourth in this series, following finding roof damage from a storm, how to find the best contractors for the job, and how to file a roofing claim with your insurance company.

 The Difference Between Estimates and Quotes